szilvia-csernus/rabbit_sanctuary/README.md

 <br>

 * To aid screen readers:
-  * `Semantic HTML` were used throughout all pages.
+  * `Semantic HTML` was used throughout all pages.

-  * All images have descriptive `alt` attributes and all other elements that have implied meanings are labelled with `aria-labels` .
+  * All images have descriptive `alt` attributes and all other elements that have implied meanings are labelled with `aria-labels`.

   * Current pages and modals are also labelled with the appropriate `aria properties` to help navigation.

 * Fonts were chosen to be simple with clean contours to maximize legibility.

-* For font-sizes, `rem` were used throughout the site to allow the text to scale according to the users' preferred default font-size.
+* For font sizes, `rem` was used throughout the site to allow the text to scale according to the users' preferred default font-size.

 * All colours were tested beforehand to have sufficient contrast with the help of [Color Palette Contrast Checker](https://color-contrast-checker.deque.com/).
 <br><br>